(reading time: 1 hour, 1 minute)

 After driving into the book section they rain into their first rival, the large woman who could laugh as loud as her horn, using both to tell the fairies she wasn’t going to move for anybody.
 They had to be the ones to back up, lest they get run over.
 They had barely turned out of that lane when they spotted two more cars cruising by like patrolling sharks, just waiting for a splash or shout.

-Loftalon swooped in to rejoin them, but a ghost leapt out from a bin of French action movie DVDs and grabbed the owl’s feet, partly possessing it and pulling it toward a deadly crash against the stone floor.
+Loftalon swooped in to rejoin them, but a ghost leapt out from a bin of French action movie DVDs and grabbed the owl’s feet, partly possessing it and pulling it toward a deadly crash against the concrete floor.
 Salvation actually came from that floor, as Morley breached its surface like an orca, grabbed onto the other ghost’s waist, and dragged them into the wholesale depths.

 “It’s hiding just inside this thing that looks like a greenhouse!”
 Promp said as she reattached the owl to Cosmos Pops.
 The rest of the fairanquin joined up as well.